aregsar/aregcode/blog/2020/getting-started-with-dotnet-5/index.md

 dotnet --version
 ```

-Should still display the SDK version unless you have upgraded to a newer minor version of the SDK.
+It should still display the SDK version unless you have upgraded to a newer minor version of the SDK.

 5.0.100